h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

     - Created on: date and time this project was created on
     - Models: number of models in this project
     - Deployments: number of models deployed in this project
-    - Alerts: provides alerts for drift, anomalies and residuals in the data as red, orange or green alerts
+    - Alerts: provides alerts for drift, anomalies, and residuals in the data as red, orange, or green alerts
-    - Owner: username of person who created this project
+    - Owner: username of the user who created this project

 - (A) Share Project: with a different user, such as ds2 user